One-day, face-to-face course.

-This course has been developed for disability and community sector workers providing front line support to people with cognitive disability who are leaving custody and transitioning back to the community.
+This course was developed for disability and community sector workers who provide front line support to people with cognitive disability leaving custody and transitioning back to the community.

-The purpose of this course is to increase the awareness of support workers to the challenges experienced by people with cognitive disability, who are exiting custody and transitioning to the community.
+The purpose of this course was to increase the awareness of support workers to the challenges experienced by people with cognitive disability, who are exiting custody and transitioning to the community.

-The training aims to equip workers with the skills to support clients to mitigate risk of harm while transitioning from a custodial environment, to develop strengths and protective factors that may reduce the risk of re-offending, and identify the need for referral to ensure holistic support networks are established.
+The training aimed to equip workers with the skills to support clients to mitigate risk of harm while transitioning from a custodial environment, to develop strengths and protective factors that may reduce the risk of re-offending, and identify the need for referral to ensure holistic support networks were established.

 Outcomes from the workshop

-By the end of the workshop, it is expected that participants will:
+By the end of the workshop, it was expected that participants will: